Leonardo-1107/tempMPM/docs/source/mpm.rst

-Moreover, 4 stages are included in the further data pre-processing pipeline: auto-interpolation, feature filtering, data enhancement and data split.
+Afterwards, four stages are included in the next data pre-processing pipeline: auto-interpolation, feature filtering, data enhancement and data split.
+These are done in an automatical way to reduce users' overhead,

 Auto-Interpolation
 ^^^^^^^^^^^^^^^^^^